ww7/kopia-backup-scripts/Kopia-overview.md

     9.2.
 Web-dashboard GUI with HTTP API server that can be used to trigger snapshots, get their status and access snapshotted data.

     9.3.
-Multi-user (ACL rules) access with different namespaces (separates data).
+Multi-user (ACL rules) access to different namespaces (separates data).

     9.4.
 Policies for repository cleanup and snapshots scheduling:
     - retention - how long to keep snapshots before expired
     - scheduling - how frequently/when should snapshots be created

     9.5.
 Actions feature for running custom commands or scripts before and after snapshot root and also before/after individual folders as they get snapshotted.
-For example: sending notifications, chain of snapshots, filesystem-level snapshots (for e.g. ZFS, Btrfs)
+For example: sending notifications, chain of snapshots, filesystem-level snapshots (for e.g. ZFS, Btrfs).

     9.6.
-Support excludes from .gitignore files
+Support excludes from .gitignore files.

 #### Notes:

 1. Compared to Borg, Kopia is a backup software based on the similar concepts what include: infinite increments, rolling-hash based deduplication, immutable blobs, encryption.
-But has some things going for it in addition, such as the client-side architecture with support for a wide array of backends, repo synchronization ability (using the same array of backends), and the ability to do concurrent backups on the same repo.
+But has some things going for it in addition, such as the client-side architecture with support for a wide array of backends, repo synchronization ability (using the same array of backends), the ability to do concurrent backups on the same repo, multi-user, server-mode etc.

 2. `q` blobs are very aggressively cached by the Kopia client, so may appear not to be accessed when performing basic operations like listing snapshots etc.